-Applying a potty training philosophy is a very personal thing that has to be consistent with your views and philosophies on parenting in general.
-Potty training the Montessori way is a great method, but it’s not the only one.
+Applying a potty training philosophy is very personal and must be consistent with your views and philosophies on parenting.
+Potty training the Montessori way is an excellent method, but it’s not the only one.
 There are a lot of potty training methods and philosophies out there.
 As in all parenting situations, it is good to do your homework, familiarize yourself with the different methods, and decide what will work best for your family.